-Employers will see this deduction begin for the employee automatically on all payrolls dated for October 1, 2019 and after.
-Employers must opt-in to have their portion calculate.
+Employers saw this deduction begin for the employee automatically on all payrolls dated for October 1, 2019 and after.
+However, employers must opt-in to have their portion calculate.
 Employers will see this deduction on the payroll register or employee check stub under "PFML Employee Withholding-Mass".
 The Employer portion will display as "PFML Employer Withholding-Mass".

 Our company has self-employed individuals who are exempt from paying the employee portion, how do I exempt an employee?